J-Yhwh/browse-track-analyze/README.md

 3. Brave on mobile browser simulation by Playwright
 4. Safari on MacOs
 5. Microsoft Edge on Windows
+6. Amalgamation of all 5 CSV databases (above)
+7. Streamlit dashboards for master-data organisation and analytics (of extracted databases from the relevant scripts)

 __Upcoming Additional Pipelines__
-1. Amalgamation of all 5 CSV databases (above)
-3. Streamlit dashboards for master-data organisation and analytics (of extracted databases from the relevant scripts)
-4. Possibility of the inclusion of Streamlit within Jupyter, rather than as a separate tool.
+1. Possibility of the inclusion of Streamlit within Jupyter, rather than as a separate tool.
+2. Additional browsers to experiment on - Chrome, Firefox, Opera, Android

 __________________________________________________________________________________________________________________________________________________